Amithabh-A/wumpus-world/README.md

 Running the program:

-Open a terminal then navigate to the directory containing the Python files and type:
+- Open a terminal then navigate to the directory containing the Python files and type:
 ```
 python gui.py
 ```

-developed using Python 3.7.6
+- If the code will not run, then you may need to install [Python 3.7.6](https://www.python.org/downloads/release/python-376/)